JayMackay/AutomationTestFrameworkModernMilkman/README.md

-﻿# WEBSITE AUTOMATION TEST FRAMEWORK
+﻿# Website Automation Test Framework

 This automation test framework project aims to test the specific features for The Modern Milkman website, in line with Gherkin syntax for test cases and automated test scripts.
 Allure framework is utilized for reporting alongside Jenkins CL tool.